Dharshan2007/Artificial_Intelligence_Is_The_FUTURE/about.md

 ---
-layout: Default
+layout: page
 title: About
-permalink: /about/
-theme: jekyll-theme-leap-day
 ---

-# ***About me***
-## Hello world!
-I am Dharshan, a ninth grader from Tamil Nadu, India.
-This is just a sample to see if the about page will work as expected, I really hope this works!!!
+This is an about page about this awesome site.
+Hope you love it!

+Reasons:
+- its great.
+- its a test.

+## Other thoughts

+This is great.